PdxCodeGuild/Programming102/labs/lab2.md

 ---

 Let's write a simple REPL (read, evaluate, print, loop) calculator that can handle addition and subtraction.

-Ask the user for an operator and each operand.
+Ask the user for an `operator` and each `operand`.
 Don't forget that `input` returns a `string`, which you can convert to a float using `float(user_input)` where `user_input` is the string you got from `input`.

+Create a separate function for each operation which takes in both `operands` and `returns` the `result` of its operation.

+Pass the user's `operands` to the appropriate function based on the user's selected `operator` and use the value the function returns as your `result`.

 Below is some sample input/output.

 ```
 > what is the operation you would like to perform? +